mvolkmann/blog/src/htmx.md

 ### Lazy Loading

-When displaying data that is expensive to acquire, it is useful to only request it when the part of the page that will display it scrolls into view.
+When displaying content that is expensive to acquire, it is useful to wait to request it until the rest of the page has loaded or until the part of the page that will display it scrolls into view.
-That can be doe using `hx-trigger="revealed"`.
+That can be done using `hx-trigger="load"` or `hx-trigger="revealed"`.

 For example: